auth0/docs/aspnet-owin-tutorial.md

 # Using Auth0 with ASP.NET (OWIN)

-This tutorial explains how to integrate Auth0 with an ASP.NET application (any kind: WebForms, MVC and even Web API) that uses the ASP.NET 4.5 Owin infrastructure.
+This tutorial explains how to integrate Auth0 with an ASP.NET application (of any kind: WebForms, MVC and even Web API) that uses the ASP.NET 4.5 Owin infrastructure.

 ## Tutorial